ibm-cloud-docs/vmwaresolutions/archiref/vcscar/vcscar-physical.md

 /acme/api	|Skate Advisor Service
 /acme/api/explorer	|Skate Advisor Service

-Containers have unpredictable IP address that might scale in and out as the system demands.
-To overcome this, the ICP services are utilized to perform real-time IP address resolution within the system.
+Containers have unpredictable IP addresses that might scale in and out as the system demands.
+To overcome this issue, the ICP services are used to perform real-time IP address resolution within the system.

 ### Acme skate web application
-The Acme Skate web application is a Java Platform, Enterprise Edition (J2EE) application based on the Spring Framework.
+The Acme Skate web application is a Java Platform, Enterprise Edition (Java Platform, Enterprise Edition) application based on the Spring
+Framework.
 The application is deployed on a WebSphere Liberty container.

 ### Acme Skate Advisor application